Ramírez homers as Guardians beat Angels for 6th straight win – KION546

 TRAINER’S ROOM

-Angels: SS Andrew Velazquez (right knee) will miss the remainder of the season after tearing his right meniscus Tuesday while fielding a Gonzalez grounder.
+Angels: SS Andrew Velazquez (right knee) will miss the rest of the season after tearing his right meniscus in the fourth inning Tuesday while fielding a grounder.
 Velazquez was placed on the 10-day injured list and will require surgery.

-Guardians: LHP Anthony Gose (left elbow), who has been on the IL since July 3, underwent Tommy John surgery in Dallas.
-The former Tigers and Blue Jays outfielder was shut down six weeks ago after feeling discomfort in his triceps.
+Guardians: LHP Anthony Gose (left triceps strain), who has been on the IL since July 3, will have his status addressed later in the day by manager Terry Francona.
+The converted outfielder was shut down six weeks ago after feeling discomfort throwing.

 UP NEXT